Are ChatGPT and GPT-4 Good Poker Players? -- A Pre-Flop Analysis: Introduction

 Poker is a popular card game that is played in various forms throughout the world.
-The game consists of multiple rounds, where players receive private information in the form of their own cards, and public information is gradually revealed in the form of shared cards, known as the `community cards'.
-Players make decisions based on their current hand strength, possible future outcomes, and inferred information about opponents' hands based on their actions and previous style of play.
-This makes poker a fascinating instance of \textit{incomplete information game}.
-While some efforts towards evaluating LLMs in playing games have recently begun \cite{tsai2023can}\cite{akata2023playing}, it still remains a rather unexplored dimension along which LLMs are evaluated.
+The game consists of multiple rounds, where players receive private information in the form of their own cards, and public information is gradually revealed in the form of shared cards, known as the \textit{community cards}.
+Players make decisions based on their current hand strength, possible future outcomes, and inferred information about opponents' hands based on their actions and style of play.
+This makes poker a fascinating instance of \textit{incomplete information game} \cite{harsanyi1995games}.
+While some efforts towards evaluating LLMs in playing games have recently begun \cite{tsai2023can}\cite{akata2023playing}, it still remains a rather unexplored dimension.
 To the best of our knowledge, this paper is the first instance of evaluating LLMs at playing incomplete information games.
-Also, even though Poker is an extremely technical game using game theory solvers to dictate decision making, it has been under studied in the machine learning community.
-Our paper to the best of our knowledge is first works in studying the use of language models for playing Poker.
+Poker is an extremely technical game using game theory solvers to dictate decision making \citep{gtopoker1,gtopoker2}.

-The most popular variant of poker is called \textit{Texas No-Limit Hold'em} (NLH) that epitomizes the challenge of decision-making under uncertainty and incomplete information.
-In this variant, each player is dealt two private cards, and five community cards are dealt (not all at once) face-up on the board visible to everyone.
-There are four different rounds of betting that happen in Texas NLH as explained below: